Students who transfer to Georgetown University from another U.S. institution must complete the following steps:

 - Begin the immigration document request process using the link provided in their official Georgetown admissions letter

-- Ask the IS Advisor at the previous institution to complete the F-1/J-1 Transfer-In Form and determine a transfer release date.
+- Ask the IS Advisor at the previous institution to complete the F-1/J-1 Transfer-In Form (PDF) and determine a transfer release date.

 - Students should upload the Transfer-In Form to their International Student Portal account.